TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

   p_1 = p_2 \quad \text{and} \quad n_1 = n_2.
 $$

-It follows that also the numbers of zeros on the diagonal, $n - p_i - n_i$, $i = 1,2$, must be equal for the two matrices.
+It follows that the numbers of zeros on the diagonals, $n - p_i - n_i$, $i = 1,2$, must also be equal for the two matrices.

 In the two examples we see that $p_1 = p_2 = 1$ and also $n_1 = n_2 = 1$, in accordance with the statement.